rkusa/dcs-scratchpad/README.md

 ## Insert Coordinates from F10 map

 This is only available in single player or for servers that have _Allow Player Export_ enabled.
 If available, you'll have a checkbox at the bottom for the Scratchpad.
 The mode to insert coordinates is active while the checkbox is checked.
-While active, you'll have a white dot in the center of your screen and an additional `+ L/L` and `+NS430` buttons below the text area of the Scratchpad.
+While active, you'll have a white dot in the center of your screen and an additional `+ L/L` button below the text area of the Scratchpad.
 Open the F10 map and align the white dot with your location of interest and hit the `+ L/L` button.
 This will add the coordinates of the location below the white cursor to your Scratchpad.

-Hitting the `+NS430` button will insert a NS430 fix compatiable with the navaids.dat in `.\DCS\Mods\aircraft\NS430\Cockpit\Scripts\avionics\terrain\navaids.dat`, just change the %NavAidName% placeholder to a 5 letter alpha-numeric string and save it.
-Now you can enter that navaid string into the NS430 and navigate to it.
-Just reload your aircraft and it will be added.
+### How to insert a waypoint into the NS430

+When you hit the `+L/L` button in spectator or an aircraft that can use the NS430 you'll get a line insert that looks like `FIX;-88.245167;36.117167;%PlaceholderName` the `%PlaceholderName` must be changed to a 1-5 character alpha-numeric string ex. `1A` `1B` `2` `3` `WILLO` this can then in the navaids.dat in the main DCS folder `.\DCS World OpenBeta\Mods\aircraft\NS430\Cockpit\Scripts\avionics\terrain\navaids.dat`.
+After you add the waypoint you just need to respawn your aircraft and it can be loaded into the NS430 via the Flight Plan Page or Direct-To page.

 ## Kudos